Diderot-Language/examples/README.md

 * On Ubuntu: `sudo apt-get install gcc-multilib`

-And then to compile `sml` from files at http://smlnj.org (the `wget` command is specific to version 110.79; there may now be a newer verion):
+And then to compile `sml` from files at http://smlnj.org (the `wget` command is specific to version 110.79; there may now be a newer version):

 	mkdir $DDRO_ROOT/smlnj
 	cd $DDRO_ROOT/smlnj